Sergeant major (card game)

-3-5-8, also known as sergeant major is a game originated in the Royal Engineers, is a trick-taking card game for 3 players, based on whist, using a standard 52 card deck.
+3-5-8, also known as sergeant major, is a game originated in the Royal Engineers.
+It is a trick-taking card game for 3 players, based on whist, using a standard 52 card deck.
 3-5-8 may be played as a gambling game, and there are many variations with names like "8-5-3" and "9-5-2" played throughout the world.

 Preliminaries

 Three players use a 52-card deck.
 The object is to win as many tricks as possible, ultimately 12 in a single deal to win the game.
 When a player wins 12 or more tricks in one hand, they win the game.

 First deal and exchange

 Draw cards to determine the first dealer and deal 16 cards to each player, the 4 remaining cards are placed on the table to form a kitty.
 Dealer names a suit as trump and discards 4 cards from their hand before replacing them with the kitty.
 Some groups allow the dealer to pick up the kitty and add it to their hand before discarding any 4 cards of the 20 they now have.